 TEL: 01756 793521

-RR 4T 390
+RR 4T 390 MY24

-RR 4T 390
+RR 4T 390 MY24

-RR 4T 390
+RR 4T 390 MY24

-RR 4T 390
+RR 4T 390 MY24

-RR 4T 390
+RR 4T 390 MY24

-RR 390 4T MY 2023
+RR 390 4T MY 2024

-Beta worked in close collaboration with the Enduro champions Brad Freeman and Steve Holcombe to develop a suite of new solutions regarding both the powertrain and the frame/suspension for the MY 2023 RR 2 Str and 4 Str models, to consolidate the already highly acclaimed characteristics of the previous generation.
-As always, the guiding philosophy of the engineers at Rignano sull’Arno has been to not only increasing the performance of the brand's bikes, but to also making this performance even more accessible.
+Beta worked in close collaboration with Enduro champions Brad Freeman and Steve Holcombe to develop a host of small improvements on both the powertrain and the frame/suspension for the MY 2024 RR 2 Stroke and 4 Stroke models, to consolidate the already highly acclaimed characteristics of the previous generation.
+As always, the guiding philosophy of the engineers at Beta has been to not only increase the performance of the brand's bikes, but to also make this performance even more accessible.
 So rather than major changes, this model year has gained a series of upgrades intended to consolidate all the outstanding qualities of each individual model.
-Completing the picture are a new all-red colour scheme and new plastics with a more linear, essential, and sleeker design than before, providing the RR with an even more minimalist look.
-Some say “less is more”: Beta believes that only the very best will do, and creates bikes with no frills, with only what you really need, whether racing or out on a Sunday ride with your mates.

 390cc